 Spot & flog from car boot/garage sales

-If you've an eye for car booty, buy items cheaply at car boot sales, and sell them at a profit on eBay or other auction sites.
+If you've an eye for car booty, buy items cheaply and sell them at a profit on eBay or other auction sites.
 Be sure to arrive early to beat other bargain hunters.

 The big money lies in spotting collectables to sell on, so research online first or (subtly) use your mobile phone's web browser.